Flanders Investment and Trade (FIT) is a Flemish public agency that:

 Radix, through its Fast Discovery framework, devised tangible areas and use cases where AI could help FIT by increasing efficiency and creating value for FIT’s clients and employees.
 The specific case at hand: AI-assisted question answering.

 One of FIT’s main goals is to give relevant, reliable and actionable information and advice to Flemish and foreign companies.
 Many foreign companies directly contact FIT to gain insights into the Flemish market.
-Flemish companies planning to expand internationally also directly ask FIT for counseling on markets abroad.
+Flemish companies planning to expand internationally also directly ask FIT for counselling on markets abroad.

 These contacts mostly come in the form of direct questions to FIT.
 Every month, FIT offices around the world receive thousands of questions.
 A lot of the value FIT creates comes from answering these questions.
 Every answer needs to be accurate, complete and actionable.
 It takes FIT’s advisors a considerable amount of time to collect the needed intelligence and research in order to answer these questions.